 Arrive in Antigua.
 As your fellow travellers are arriving at various times throughout the day, there are no planned activities until the evening.
 Please try to arrive before 6pm for an important group meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
+Please note that Antigua's nearest airport is Guatemala City, Guatemala.
+Don't get caught flying into the Caribbean island nation of Antigua; it's nowhere near the start of this tour!
 Once the third largest city in all of Spanish America, Antigua served as Guatemala's capital city for more than 200 years until it was destroyed by an earthquake in 1773.
 Antigua today is a peaceful, partially restored colonial city that is a pleasure to explore.
 Walk through quiet cobblestone streets past rebuilt stucco homes with heavy, beautifully carved wooden entrances.
 It is a short 45 km from Guatemala City on a lovely winding road.
 The natural scenery is some of the most beautiful anywhere with high mountain peaks surrounding deep valleys, every inch of land covered with lush growth.
 The point of reference for finding one's way around Antigua is the Central Park, which is directly in the centre of town and the place to be in the late afternoon or early evening.
 You can pick up a map from the tourist office located on the ground floor of the Palace of the Captains-General on the south side of the Central Park.
 Explore the museums, the colonial buildings and other sites in this delightful town.
 This tour leaves Antigua early on Day 2.
 If you are interested in exploring the city and its nearby attractions, it is recommended you book additional pre-trip accommodation nights.

 Day 2 Rio Dulce